 Make Sure the Butter and Milk Is Cold

-If your butter is warm, you won’t be able to cut in in properly and leave various small bits of chilled butter throughout the dough, which will then cause those flaky pockets and light textured biscuits that we all dream of.
+If your butter is warm, you won’t be able to cut it in properly.
+You want to use very cold butter so after you cut it in there are lots of small bits of chilled butter throughout the dough.
+These bits of butter then create those flaky pockets when they melt duuing the baking.
+The result is the light textured, tender biscuits that we all dream of.
 If your butter is soft it will blend into the flour, resulting in biscuits that are heavier and don’t rise as well.

 Handle the Dough as Little as Possible

-Once you add the liquid into the flour and butter mixture, you want to combine it as quickly and gently as possible.
-When the dough is just able to hold together, and you turn it onto the lightly floured work surface we are talking about 20 seconds of “kneading”, which isn’t really kneading but more patting the dough until it holds together into a shape.
+Once you add the liquid into the flour and butter mixture, combine it as quickly and gently as possible.
+When the dough is just able to hold together, turn it onto the lightly floured work surface, Then we are talking about 20 seconds of “kneading”, which isn’t really kneading but more patting the dough until it holds together into a shape.
 Overworked dough makes tough biscuits.

 This will depend on the flour you are using, and also the weather.
 High humidity requires less liquid/buttermilk.
 This takes a bit of practice to get the feel of it, but keep temperature and humidity in mind, as well as altitude.